Nagendra1997/mesibo-documentation/mesibo-module.md

 ## What is a Mesibo Module?

-Mesibo Module is a shared library(basically a .so file) that extends the functionality of Mesibo.
+Mesibo Module is essentially a message processor which allows you to :
+- Capture each message and decide whether to pass the message as it is or consume it
+- Alter,block or filter each message
+- Process the message and send an automatic response

 Mesibo offers a powerful communication platform which can be simplified into two major functionalities:
 - Sending Data
 - Receiving data

-You can build on top of this core platform, by extending the functionality of Mesibo using a Mesibo Module.
+You can build Mesibo Module on top of the core platform, as a shared library(basically a .so file) and load it to extend the functionality of the Mesibo.
 <img src="https://github.com/Nagendra1997/mesibo-documentation/blob/master/Mesibo_Loadable_Modules.jpg" width="1000" align='center'>

 ### What can you build with a Mesibo Module?